Recommendations & Tips from 3 Farmer–Florists

 Raspberry foliage, salal, scented geranium and ferns are all great "greenery" for laying the foundation for all types of bouquets.

-Ammi/Daucus give bouquets an airy look and delicate detail.
-We love using them!
+Ammi gives bouquets an airy look and delicate detail.
+We love using it!

 We use sedum throughout all its stages — green, pink, brown.
 It lasts forever and makes a great foundation.